How does a microwave oven work?

 2 answers

-by gabriel.bosco , 10 months ago
+by gabriel.bosco , a year ago

 @daren_mills